Home myHairBoutique Articles Gallery Forums Store Features

 Introduction

-If your hair is flat use a round brush to add fullness and turn ends up or under.
-Speed up the drying process by using a metal core brush that retains heat.
+If your hair is flat you can also use a round brush combined with the blow dryer to add fullness and turn ends up or under.
+If you wish to speed up the drying process use a metal core brush which retains heat.

 Shampoo Myths & Facts

-For many centuries prior hair was only washed when absolutely necessary and was avoided like the plague.
-During the Middle Ages washing the hair with water was detested and considered an actual health hazard.
-It is rumored that in the 18th century men and women actually carried antiseptic fluids on their person to help kills any bugs that might fall from their pest infested scalps.
+It's rumored that in the 18th century men and women actually carried antiseptic fluids on their person to help kills any bugs which might fall from their pest infested scalps.

 Missing one or even two days of wet hair washing with warm water and your favorite shampoo is definitely safe when compared to ancient standards for hair care.